August 27 2016

 Rheos at TURF Fest Sunday September 18 2016

 Rheostatics will be performing at the Toronto Urban Roots Festival (TURF) at Fort York in Toronto.
-The festival runs September 16-18 2016 and date and time of the Rheos set is TBD.
+The festival runs September 16-18 2016.
+Rheos will play Sunday September 18th - set time is TBD.
 Tickets for the show are available via the TURF Website.